 Trial

-A typical pedestrian run over trial includes:
+A typical pedestrian run over trial typically includes:

 - Opening statements

-- Presentation of evidence
+- Presentation of evidence from both sides

-- Cross-examination
+- Cross-examination of witnesses

 - Closing arguments